 Plain English Summary

-- A short summary in plain English of the programme of research.
-Word Count 300 words.
+- A short summary (no more than 300 words) in plain English of the programme of research.
 See: https://www.journalslibrary.nihr.ac.uk/information-for-authors/plain-english-summary/

 - Scientific summary of the programme of research.
 Word Count up to 2400 words.
 See: https://www.journalslibrary.nihr.ac.uk/information-for-authors/scientific-Summary/

 - Please also provide a research summary that records any changes from the original proposal that have affected the direction of your research programme.
 This summary will help the Journals Library team prepare editors and peer reviewers for the changes and developments since the start or your research as planned in your funded application.

 - The total word count for the synopsis/summary may vary depending on your research but the recommendation is it should be a maximum of 25,000 words.
 This is a guideline only but where reports are submitted in excess of 30,000 words, authors will be asked to reduce the report word count.